 If you outsource your DPO role, they are likely to be appointed in part-time capacity.
 Therefore you are going to require access to a reliable data protection advice line for the times when your DPO is not dedicated to you.
 When you’re looking to maintain your compliance and be able to react to issues as they arise and respond in a timely manner to requests from regulators and your Data Subjects, then an advice line is going to be an invaluable resource for your organisation.

-If you are still unclear and are asking yourself “Do I need a Data Protection Officer” or you are unsure of your next steps, please feel free to contact us so we can help you make the most appropriate decision for your business.
+If you are still unclear and are asking yourself “Do I need a An independent data protection expert whose role includes the monitoring of internal compliance, advising on data protection obligations and acting as a contact point for data subjects and the supervisory authority....” or you are unsure of your next steps, please feel free to contact us so we can help you make the most appropriate decision for your business.

 You can find more of our GDPR and Data Protection related articles via this link.